-A marketing strategy is a solid plan for connecting with people and converting them into customers, clients, supporters, etc. A marketing strategy includes your organisation’s unique value proposition, target audience and brand messages.
+A marketing strategy is a solid plan for connecting with people and converting them into customers, clients, supporters, etc. It includes your organisation’s unique value proposition, target audience and brand messages.
 It forms part of a larger marketing plan which outlines marketing activities and timing.
-It's essentially a roadmap you follow to grow your business in awareness, reputation and sales/conversions.
-Keep your marketing strategy simple, to reflect key goals of your business.
-Be clear on which channels you plan to use to market your business and the results you hope to achieve within budget.
+It's essentially a roadmap you follow to grow your business in awareness, reputation and conversions.
+Keep your marketing strategy simple to reflect key goals of your business.
+Be clear on the channels you plan to market your business on and the results you hope to achieve.

 Unique Value Proposition

-What makes your business different from the rest?
-What makes you stand out from your competitors?
+What makes your business stand out from your competitors?
+Why should people choose you over the rest?
 Think about your unique selling point and communicate that clearly in your key messages.

-At the start of new business development, or if you're in a phase of change, you must have your target customers clearly defined.
-This starts with identifying their demographics - age, gender, ethnicity, location, and their interests.
-Be clear about how your products and services serve them - how you will essentially enhance their lives.
-You'll then be able to tailor your marketing strategy towards them, using language they relate to, through social media channels, imagery, video, content marketing, ads and public relations.
+If you're at the start of new business development or in a phase of change, have your target customers clearly defined.
+Start by identifying demographics - age, gender, ethnicity, location, and interests.
+Be clear about how your products and services serve them - how you can enhance their lives.
+You'll then be able to tailor your marketing strategy towards them, using language they relate to, through social media channels, imagery, video, content marketing, and public relations.

 Brand messages are the words, phrases and sentences written and delivered verbally to reflect and describe your business and unique value proposition.
-The key messages need to be carefully crafted, either by you, or your marketing person, or an external consultant.
-Key messages are what you would communicate to your target audience - your elevator pitch.
+The key messages need to be carefully crafted, either by yourself or your marketing agency.
+Key messages are what you would communicate with your target audience - your elevator pitch.
 While you’re at it, write brand positioning statements of varying lengths.
 Also, create a slogan/tagline and a mission statement.
 Catchy, succinct messages not only help with marketing communications but also ensure you and your staff are well-versed at describing what your business does.
 Once you’ve refined your key messages, apply them to your sales and marketing material - website, presentations, social media accounts, brochures, press releases and advertisements.

 Web-based marketing strategies